 By Brad Westwood and Cassandra Clark

-One such part of Utah’s complicated past includes the lynching of Sam Joe Harvey.
+One such part of Utah’s complicated past includes the lynching of William “Sam Joe” Harvey.
 Harvey, an African American man, and United States Army veteran, arrived in Utah in 1883.
 Previous to this he lived in Pueblo, Colorado.
 Likley, Harvey may have come to the city via the Denver & Rio Grande Railroad which opened it service from Colorado to SLC in May of 1883, with a direct link to Pueblo.
-According to sources, he established himself as a “bootblack” or boot shiner in front of Hennefer & Heinau’s barbershop” located on Main Street (known previously as East Temple) between 2nd and 3rd South in Salt Lake City.
-On the morning of August 25, 1883, Harvey shot and killed Salt Lake City Marshal Andrew H. Burt.
-In less than thirty minutes after Burt’s death, bystanders beat him, then fellow police officers apprehended him, beat him, released him to an angry mob who then lynched him and dragged his remains down State Street, likely the vicinity of the Salt Lake Theater.
+According to sources, he established himself as a “bootblack” or boot shiner in front of Hennefer & Heinau’s Barbershop” located on Main Street (known previously as East Temple) between 2nd and 3rd South in Salt Lake City.
+On the morning of August 25, 1883, bystanders accused Harvey of shooting and killing Salt Lake City police chief and marshal Andrew H. Burt.
+In less than thirty minutes after Burt’s death, bystanders beat him, then fellow police officers apprehended him and also beat him, and then released him to an angry mob, who then lynched him and dragged his remains down State Street, likely the vicinity of the Salt Lake Theater.

-Eyewitnesses quickly apprehended Harvey and held him until the police arrived to take him to the county jail that was located adjacent to the county courthouse at 156 West 200 South.
+Eyewitnesses apprehended Harvey and held him until the police arrived to take him to the county jail that was located adjacent to the county courthouse at 156 West 200 South.
 Reports claim that officers severely beat Harvey while he was in their custody.
 The officers thereafter surrendered Harvey to an angry mob of Salt Lakers (some accounts take pains to say the mob included both Mormon and non-Mormon citizens) who had gathered at the courthouse.
 “Dozens of hands” grabbed Harvey, and minutes later, fashioned a painter’s rope into a noose and hung him from a rafter in a nearby livery stable.
-The mob then dragged his corpse behind a team of horses down State Street, which is located two blocks south and east of Temple Square until Salt Lake City Mayor William Jennings, stopped the violent procession.
-Stories about Harvey’s lynching were almost entirely silenced.
-Notably, Burt was one of the first members of the Salt Lake City police to be killed in the line of duty.
-His headstone reads, “He met his death at the hands of a desperado.”
-Meanwhile, Harvey’s body was buried in a shallow grave just outside the Salt Lake City Cemetery, and his skeletal remains found two months later by two men digging for gravel.
+The mob then dragged his corpse behind a team of horses down State Street, two blocks south and east of Temple Square, until Salt Lake City Mayor William Jennings stopped the violent, very public and revengeful act.

 As you can see, Utah has a diverse and complex history.
-In our next post, we will continue to discuss the African American community, in the next century, in and around the Pioneer Park nieghborhood.
+In our next post, we will continue to discuss the African American community, in the next century, in and around the Pioneer Park neighborhood.

 Would you like to read the next post?
 African Americans and Salt Lake’s West Side: Part Two